-AWARNING Generator sets are heavy and can result in severe personal injury if dropped during removal.
+Generator sets are heavy and can cause personal injury if dropped during removal.
 Use adequate lifting devices to provide sufficient support for the set.
 Keep hands and feet clear while lifting.

 Special fuel handling procedures are required when removing an LP gas (propane) powered set.
 The fuel system must be purged of LP gas before the set can be safely removed from the coach.
-Follow the purging procedure following before attempting to remove an LP gas powered set.
+Follow the purging procedure described in the next section before attempting to remove an LP gas powered set.
 If the generator set is powered by gasoline, proceed to the appropriate set removal section.